RohanKumar63/ComicBook/README.md

 - **Node.js** installed on your machine.
 - **MongoDB** (either installed locally or a cloud instance, e.g., MongoDB Atlas).
+-- i am using mongoDBCompass (Desktop Version)
+**In this code if you want to use MongoDB Atlas Please change the .env file and mongoose code.

 ### Installation